DiamondLightSource/freephil/docs/usage.rst

 We demonstrate this by way of a simple, self-contained Python script with embedded Phil syntax::

-  ## extract code begin: libtbx_phil_examples.py
+  ## extract code begin: freephil_examples.py

-  from libtbx.phil import parse
+  from freephil import parse

   master_phil = parse("""
     minimization.input {